-These are investments in futures, swaps, fixed interest securities and floating rate notes.
+These are investments in fixed interest securities, floating rate notes, convertible instruments, loan instruments, swaps, futures and unlisted unit trusts.

 (ii) Recognition/derecognition

 The Scheme recognises financial assets and financial liabilities on the date it becomes party to the contractual agreement (trade date) and recognises changes in fair value of the financial assets or financial liabilities from this date.
 Classification and measurement of securities is driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.